 You can find your case number on any of the documents you have received in the case.
 The case number consists of 11 letters and numbers.
 The first two numbers are the first two numbers of the filing year.
 For example, if you filed the case in 2020, the first two numbers would be "20."

 Your hearing information should be listed on the "Plaintiff's Claim and Order for Small Claims Court" (Form SC-100), the first document filed in the case.
 If you are unsure of the hearing information, you can search your case files online.
 Read Our "How to Access Your Small Claims Court Case Information Online" article.

 Role in the case: If you are the person suing, then you are the "plaintiff," if you are the person being sued, you are the "defendant."

-Arrive to the courtroom at least 15 minutes before your hearing.
+Arrive at the courtroom at least 15 minutes before your hearing.
 Do not be late!

-When you arrive to the courtroom, let the sheriff or the court clerk know that you requested an interpreter.
+When you arrive at the courtroom, let the sheriff or the court clerk know that you requested an interpreter.
 There is usually a designated area for those who have requested interpreters to sit.

 Most interpreters would like to know a few details about your case before the judge conducts a hearing.

 Don't feel bad asking the interpreter to speak slower.
 You want to make sure you understand what is going on at all times.

 What happens if there are no interpreters available on the date of my hearing or my interpreter does not show up?

 The judge or court clerk will ask you if you want to reschedule your hearing date (they may say "do you want your hearing continued").
 The word "continue" means "reschedule."
 While you may want to move forward with your hearing since you are already at the courthouse, you want to be careful.
 If you can understand some English or speak English for everyday activities, the English the judge may use during the hearing can get complicated.
 Most people are also nervous during the small claims hearing which can make things even more difficult.